alekcangp/SwitcheoSmartContractExplorer/README.md

 1. Showing smart contract's balance (for V2, V1.5, V1)
 2. Showing smart contract's transactions (deposit and withdrawal for V2, V1.5, V1 contracts)
 3. Showing orders history (for V2, V1.5, V1 contracts)
+4. Showing trading volume for each token
+5. Monitoring total users NEO balance for each contract.

 How to try out?